Four Reasons Why Manchester United Erred by Sacking Jose Mourinho.

 2. They failed to recognize the progress under Mourinho

-According to the evening standard, some of the reasons for sacking Mourinho included style of play, failure to progress on the pitch and lack of development of young players.
+According to the evening standard, some of the reasons for sacking Mourinho included the style of play, failure to progress on the pitch, and lack of development of young players.
 This was clearly an error in analysis.

 Developing young players.

-Manchester united leadership failed to realize a crucial aspect of progress in developing young players that was being fronted by Jose Mourinho, which is building a team with a foundation of discipline, character and maturity.
+Manchester united leadership failed to realize a crucial aspect of progress in developing young players that was being fronted by Jose Mourinho, which is building a team with a foundation of discipline, character, and maturity.
 The manager was not supported to exert his authority.
-This is detrimental to the development of young players, and long-term stability of the team.
+This is detrimental to the development of young players, and the long-term stability of the team.

-Manchester united failed to appreciate the progress he was making in getting maturity and strong mentality out of the players.
-Anthony martial and Luke Shaw are the perfect example of the work he was doing.
-But Manchester united fans chose to label it as negativity, and the board succumbed.
+Manchester United failed to appreciate the progress he was making in getting maturity and a strong mentality out of the players.
+Anthony Martial and Luke Shaw are the perfect examples of the work he was doing.
+But Manchester United fans chose to label it as negativity, and the board succumbed.

-It is said that Mourinho’s united weren’t exhibiting the united way of playing.
+It is said that Mourinho’s United wasn’t exhibiting the united way of playing.
 In firing Mourinho, they chose an elusive style of playing, over building a strong team.

 Those who blamed him for playing too defensive don’t care to remember, how he set up against Chelsea, Arsenal, and Fulham in his final weeks.
 In all those games, Man united played with fluidity allowing Martial, Mata, Lingard, and Rashford to flourish.
-Rashford emerging as best player in each of those games.
+Rashford emerging as the best player in each of those games.

 He was showing more belief in his attacking players, and a willingness to play good football.
 He just needed time and the right attitude from the players.